Permabond 2050 semi-flexible cyanoacrylate 85D fast adhesive 20g

 Frequently asked questions

-Can I use it to bond rubber?
+Can I use it on rubber or neoprene?

-Does it resist water and moisture once cured?
+Does it resist heat and cold?

 No reviews